David: Sleeping with my wife.

 - Played with on Cheers.
 Cliff gets bitten by a dog on his route and decides to sue the owner.
 The owner then starts up a relationship with him instead.
 Eventually, she gets him to sign a document dropping the lawsuit and checks her messages.
 One of them is from her husband who disappeared in Vietnam and just came back.
 (It's heavily implied to have been a huge con and Cliff fell for it.)

-- Occurs in season 1 of Once Upon a Time.
+- Occurs in season 1.
 Most of the cast are fairy tale and storybook characters who were stripped of their memories.
 Snow White is married to Prince Charming, but their Storybrooke counterparts don't remember each other.
 Snow has a one-night stand with Dr. Whale/ Dr. Frankenstein, while Charming sleeps with Katheryn/Princess Abigail (King Midas's daughter) thinking she's his wife.

-- A twist on the Thought You Were Dead version occurs near the end of season 3; Robin's blossoming relationship with Regina is shattered as a result of his wife Marian, who had been dead, appearing alive and well after Emma accidentally goes back in time, saves her life, and brings her forward to the present.
+- A twist on the "Reports of My Death Were Greatly Exaggerated" version occurs near the end of season 3; Robin's blossoming relationship with Regina is shattered as a result of his wife Marian, who had been dead, appearing alive and well after Emma accidentally goes back in time, saves her life, and brings her forward to the present.
 It turns out to be a villainous example, as "Marian" is really Zelena in disguise; Zelena killed the real Marian while Emma's back was turned and switched places with her.
 Robin ends up sleeping with Zelena thinking she's Marian and feeling bad about his not-actually-an-affair with Regina.
 He does eventually discover the truth and gets back together with Regina.
 Then in season 5 Zelena tricks Robin into kissing her by disguising herself as Regina.

 - Downplayed: in Season 5, while in the underworld, Mary Margaret accidentally kisses David's twin brother James on the lips, thinking he is David.